Bgogoi123/audio-visualization/README.md

 # 🎧 Spectranaut

 **Spectranaut** is an interactive audio visualization tool that transforms any audio file into a live spectrogram.
-With customizable color themes and support for local file uploads, Spectranaut brings sound to life—visually.
+With a variety of color themes and support for local file uploads, Spectranaut brings sound to life—visually.

 ## What is a Spectogram?